devxsameer/arcadia/README.md

 ## 🧭 Overview

-**Arcadia** is your gateway to the world of gaming.
-Browse trending, upcoming, and top-rated games — search across genres, view details, and build your personal **favorites collection**.

-Built as part of [The Odin Project](https://www.theodinproject.com/), Arcadia focuses on:

-- Modular, scalable React architecture
-- Optimized API fetching and caching
-- Smooth user experience with infinite scroll and responsive design
-- Local persistence for your favorite games
+**Arcadia** is a production-style video game discovery platform built using modern React architecture principles.

+Originally inspired by _The Odin Project_, this project was intentionally taken beyond tutorial scope — with a focus on **scalability, separation of concerns, and real-world frontend patterns**, including feature-based architecture, centralized data fetching, and route-level code splitting.

 ## ✨ Features

 - ⚙️ **Powered by RAWG API** — live video game data
 - ♾️ **Infinite Scroll** for seamless discovery
 - 🔍 **Smart Search** — find any game instantly
-- ❤️ **Favorites System** with localStorage + tab sync
+- ❤️ **Favorites System** with persistent storage & cross-tab synchronization
 - 🧭 **Genre-Based Browsing** and curated Discover sections
-- 🧩 **React Query** for caching and pagination
+- 🧩 **TanStack React Query** for caching, pagination, and request deduplication
 - 🪶 **Modern UI** built with TailwindCSS v4
 - 📜 **Breadcrumb Navigation** and clean route transitions
 - 📱 **Fully Responsive** for all devices